 Example of a Good MFA experience

-In order to deliver on the true promise of “MFA everywhere”, this is what it takes:
+In order to deliver on the true promise of “MFA everywhere”, here’s what it takes:

-- Easy to implement – Instant implementation to any app in a single click, without coding.
+- Easy to implement – Instant implementation to any iOS or Android app without coding.
 You’ll be done with the end to end integration in minutes – (faster than you could download an SDK, let alone write code).

-- Easy to use – simple, intuitive in-app login process which is consistent across omnichannel environments, works on any mobile app, manages all the complex interactions and differences in app design – and spares the user from all that complexity.
+- Easy to use – simple, intuitive in-app login process that’s consistent across omnichannel environments, works on any mobile app, manages all the complex interactions and differences in app design, and spares the user from all that complexity.